 - Walt Disney acquired Pixar Animation Studios for $7.4 billion in 2006.
 Pixar was an innovative animation studio and had talented people.
 Walt Disney was a mass media and entertainment company.

 - The merger turned out to be a successful and strategic one.
 Before the merger, Disney’s own animation films were failing.
 Disney’s CEO said that animation was a critical engine for driving growth across its businesses.
 Pixar designed a slew of successful movies after the merger.
-These movies turned out to be innovative with ever-lasting characters that ended up delighting the audience.
+These movies turned out to be innovative, with ever-lasting characters that ended up delighting the audience.
 The merger also helped Disney reduce its competition.
-If Pixar would have ended up in someone else’s hands, then it would be been extremely negative for Disney.
+If Pixar had ended up in someone else’s hands, then it would be extremely negative for Disney.

-- Disney had a more formal culture while Pixar was more relaxed.
+- Disney had a more formal culture, while Pixar was more relaxed.
 Yet it did not come in the way of the merger.
 Disney made certain promises to Pixar employees.
-A year after the merger, it was found that Disney had kept each of the promises.
-After gaining trust, the merger went smoothly and Pixar became more open to following Disney’s way.
+A year after the merger, it was found that Disney had kept each of its promises.
+After gaining trust, the merger went smoothly, and Pixar became more open to following Disney’s way.
 Pixar employees were allowed to maintain their own identity as a part of the merged entity.

 Vertical Merger Example #4 – Miscellaneous Examples

 - A Fast Moving Consumer Goods (FMCG) company is heavily reliant on advertising.
 If it acquires an advertising firm, the advertising firm may be able to produce advertisements with a better understanding of the brand and its message.

 - A textile company merging with a cotton yarn manufacturer is an example of a vertical merger.
 It helps the textile company have control over its raw material, cotton yarn.

 - A merger between an online shopping website and a payments company helps it to increase the number of online shopping transactions with digital payments, as digital payments are more convenient for customers.